 Hansa Medical’s Capital Market Days provide an update on number of patients included in the company’s kidney transplantation and anti-GBM studies

-The update will present the status of the ongoing clinical Phase II studies with the lead drug candidate IdeS in kidney transplantation, where the number of patients treated with IdeS prior to kidney transplantation now amounts to 42.
-The ongoing studies are expected to be fully enrolled during 2017.
+The status of the ongoing clinical Phase II studies with the lead drug candidate IdeS in kidney transplantation, where the number of patients treated with IdeS prior to kidney transplantation now amounts to 42.

-Hansa Medical has previously announced that the first patient has been treated with IdeS in the investigator initiated Phase II study in severe anti-GBM antibody disease.
-Today’s update will provide the information that in total two patients have been included in the study, both responded favorably.
+The status of the ongoing investigator initiated Phase II study in severe anti-GBM antibody disease, where in total now two patients have been included in the study.
 Prior to site initiation of the ongoing study, three patients were treated on named patient basis in Sweden.
-IdeS appears to be well tolerated in these patients so far.
+The patients have all responded favorably and IdeS appears to be well tolerated in these patients so far.

-Hansa Medical will also give an update on the company’s cash position as of September 30, amounting to SEK 131 million, as compared with SEK 170 million at the end of second quarter 2017.
+An update was also given on the company’s cash position as of September 30, amounting to SEK 131 million in cash and cash equivalents, as compared to SEK 170 million at the end of second quarter 2017.